 If you are in the pleadings, discovery, pre-trial, or the trial stage of a legal case and want a scientifically-accurate visual to gain the upper hand on the opposing counsel, then you should consult with an experienced animation team.

-With 10+ years experience creating cutting edge legal animations on nearly 2000 cases, we are proud to boast a 99% admission rate.
+With 10+ years experience creating cutting edge legal animations on more than 2,000 cases, we are proud to boast a 99% admission rate.

 Courtroom Animation has developed custom forensic animations and other legal graphics for cases involving: